SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 ```

 Images are resized down to 128 x 128 pixels (of three RGB channels), and they will be input 32 at a time (batch size) for training.
-I have five toy classes (the labels will conveniently come from the folder names inside the training and validation sets).
+The labels for the five toy classes will conveniently come from the folder names inside the training and validation sets.

 Raw pixel values (ranging between 0 and 255) are normalized to help gradient descent find an optimal solution more efficiently.

 ___
 # Convolutional Neural Network Overview <a name="cnn-overview"></a>

-Convolutional Neural Networks (CNN) are an adaptation of Artificial Neural Networks and are primarily used for image data tasks.

-To a computer, an image is a three dimensional dataframe (or *tensor*), made of rows and columns of pixels (in our case 128x128), each with 3 'channels' for intensity values for colors (Red, Green, and Blue, hence RBG), that range from 0 to 255 (before normalizing).
-Thus, each pixel (all 1,024 of them in a 128x128 image) is a function of a 3x255 color value.
+Convolutional Neural Networks (CNN) are a type of Neural Network primarily used for image data tasks.
+To a computer, an image is a three-dimensional dataframe (or *tensor*), made of rows and columns of pixels (in our case 128x128), each with 3 'channels' for color-intensity values (Red, Green and Blue, hence RGB), that range from 0 to 255 (before normalizing).
+Thus, each pixel (all 16,384 of them in a 128x128 image) contains three values of its own, so there are 49,152 pixel-data-points in each image.

-A Convolutional Neural Network then tries to make sense of these values to make predictions about the image, or to predict what the image is of - here one of the five possible toy classes.
-Of course, the pixel values themselves are meaningless, they only make sense in relation to each other in spatial dimensions.
-The network tries to learn these relatinships - turning the patterns that it finds into *features* much like we do as humans.
-By learning to associate those feature-patterns with the class labels that it is provided, the network learns which features are meaningful for each class of object.
+A Convolutional Neural Network tries to make sense of these values to make predictions about the image or to predict what the image is of — here, one of the five possible toy classes.
+Of course, the pixel values themselves are meaningless; they only make sense in relation to each other in spatial dimensions.
+The network tries to learn spatial relationships between pixels, turning the patterns that it finds into *features*, much like we do as humans.
+The network learns by trying to associate features with class labels.

-**Convolution** is the process in which images are scanned over with filters that detect patterns. **Pooling** compresses these into more generalizable representations.
-This process helps reduce the problem space (turning the image into a smaller and smaller generalizable representation of features), it also helps reduce the network's sensitivy to minor changes, in other words to know that two images are of the same object, even though the images are not *exactly* the same.
+Convolution is the process in which images are scanned.
+Filters (or kernels) slide over the image, mapping its key features.
+Pooling layers follow convolutional layers, summarizing feature information while reducing dimensionality and producing a more generalizable (more abstract) representation.
+As such, the network can learn how two images are of the same object, even though the images are not exactly the same.

-CNN's consist of multiple convolutional layers (each made of any number of filters), and pooling layers, and dense layers that compress and generalize the data in the image so that it can ultimately be turned into a probability of belonging to one class of object or another.
+CNNs consist of multiple convolutional layers, each made of a set of filters that specialize in detecting different patterns.
+As the network deepens, the filters progress from detecting simple patterns (like edges) to complex shapes (like wheels or faces).
+A simple CNN model of 2 convolutional layers of 32 filters each, 2 pooling layers, and a dense layer of 32 filters contains over a million trainable nuerons and connections, or weights and biases.
+Activation Functions are applied to the neurons as image data moves forward through the network, helping the network decide which neurons will fire and, ultimately, which features are more or less important for the different output classes.

-As a Convolutional Neural Network trains, it iteratively calculates how well it is predicting on class labels as **loss**.
-It then heads backward through the network in a process known as **Back Propagation** to update the paramaters within the network, trying to minimize error and improve predictive accuracy.
-Image can be sent through the network any number of times (or, *epochs*) during training.
-Over time, it learns to find a good mapping between the input data and the output classes.
+As a Convolutional Neural Network trains, it calculates how well it is predicting the class labels as **loss.** It then heads backward through the network in a process known as **backpropagation** to update the parameters within the network.
+The goal is to reduce the error, or in other words, improve the match between predicted outputs and actual outputs.
+Over time, the network learns to find a good mapping between the input data and the output classes.

-There are many aspects of a CNN's architecture (combination of layers and filters) and learning parameters (Activation function, learning rate, image augmentation, etc.) that can be changed to affect a model's performance.
+There are many aspects of a CNN's architecture (combination of layers and filters) and learning parameters (such as activation function, learning rate, image augmentation, etc.) that can be changed to affect a model's predictive accuracy.
 Many of these will be discussed below.

-I liken it to machine with a control panel that contains a series of buttons and dials; all of which can be adjusted to optimize the big red dial at the end: predictive accuracy.
+I liken it to a machine with a control panel that contains a series of buttons and dials; all of which can be adjusted to optimize the big red dial at the end: predictive accuracy.

 ___
 # Baseline Network <a name="cnn-baseline"></a>